preethamam/Point-Cloud-Annotations-Reviewer/README.md

 ## 12) Packaging as an Executable (optional)

 You can bundle the app with PyInstaller.
-VisPy and Open3D require some care:
+PyVista and Open3D require some care:

-- Include the Qt plugins and VisPy assets; PyInstaller hooks generally handle this, but you may need to collect data.
+- Include the Qt plugins and PyVista assets; PyInstaller hooks generally handle this, but you may need to collect data.
 - Open3D wheels are large and ship many binaries; ensure they’re included.

 Example (adjust as needed):